cdpxe/KSPIDS/README.md

 # KSPIDS
 PoC code for a simple user-based intrusion detection system for the Linux kernel.
 I wrote this code as an undergraduate student in 2008.
 It was designed for Linux 2.6.
 I hope it is still of use.
+More of my research projects and papers can be found on [my website](https://www.wendzel.de).

 KSPIDS stands for *Kernel Service Profile Intrusion Detection System*.
 It is a kernel code patch for Linux systems that monitors the programs a service user (e.g. `www-data`) uses.
 It alerts you if - for example - your `www-data` user now executes something like `/bin/sh`.
 Please note that KSPIDS is based on my other project [FUPIDS](https://github.com/cdpxe/OpenBSDhacks).